operable/cog-book/cog-book/source/sections/services.rst

 The memory service’s API resembles a hash map with two kinds of put (accumulating or replacing) and delete.

-    **Note**
+.. note:: The visibility and lifetime of data stored in the memory service is

-    The visibility and lifetime of data stored in the memory service is tied to the lifetime of the enclosing pipeline.
+    tied to the lifetime of the enclosing pipeline.
 This means commands executing under separate pipelines can see different values or even no value at all for the same key.
 Once a pipeline has exited the